mcorreiacatarina/personal_website/_pages/climate-shelters.md

 title: climate shelters
 nav: true
 nav_order: 3
-description: As heatwaves become increasingly more frequent across Europe, implementing solutions, particularly to protect the most vulnerable, becomes essential.
-I am using my academic work on heat adaptation to enhance urban heat policy, specifically, by collaborating with several climate shelter networks at different stages of development.
+description: I am using my academic work on heat adaptation to enhance urban heat policy, specifically, by collaborating with several climate shelter networks at different stages of development.
+Simultaneously, I am promoting discussions between those involved in these initiatives to find common ground and joint research opportunities.
+Reach out to me if you would like to discuss!
 toc:
   sidebar: left
 ---